Transition to C-Cert

 Why wasn't UCNS C-cert offered as a pilot program?

 The UCNS reviewed 13 different C-cert pilot programs during the development process of the UCNS program.
 The C-cert process launched by the UCNS meets the life-long learning and assessment criteria of many American Board of Medical Specialties (ABMS) pilot programs but is scaled to meet the unique needs of the UCNS and its diplomates while maintaining respected certification standards.
 Due to the size of the UCNS subspecialties, running pilot programs concurrently with the former program are not financially or administratively possible.
 The UCNS is committed to ongoing assessment and improvement of the new C-cert process and will seek ongoing feedback from its diplomates.

 My certificate shows a future expiration date so do I have to participate in the C-cert requirements?

-Yes, the C-cert process replaces the previous recertification process and all certificate holders, regardless of expiration date, must participate and meet the annual C-cert requirements beginning in 2020 to be considered “Certified – Meeting Requirements.”
+Yes, the C-cert process replaces the previous recertification process and all certificate holders, regardless of expiration date, must participate and meet the annual C-cert requirements to be considered “Certified – Meeting Requirements.”
 With the new C -cert process, diplomate certification will be continuous as long as the annual requirements are met.
 Certification status will be updated annually and can be verified online in the Diplomate Directory .
 Diplomates who met all C-cert requirements as of March 20, 2021 were mailed new certificates with initial certification issue dates and no expiration contingent on meeting annual C-cert requirements.